 No. Description 1 System time (factory calibrated).
 2 Temperature measurement mode, 1-color or 2-color.
 3 Emissivity (shown in1-color) or slope (shown in 2-color).
 4 Channel name, which can be modified by web configuration.
 5 Temperature value and unit of measured area.
-Value that is in the normal range is displayed in green, and value that exceeds the alarm threshold is displayed as the upper/lower threshold in red.
+Value that is in the normal range is displayed in green; value that exceeds the alarm threshold is displayed in red; "" is displayed when the value exceeds the temperature measurement range.
 6 The actual measured area.
 The size of the circle is influenced by the optical resolution, and is fixed in the center of the image.
 The device measures the temperature in the circle area.
+7 Temperature scale is displayed when Visible Thermometry is enabled.
+Areas the temperature of which is within the measurement range are colored by the temperature scale.
+The upper and lower end of the temperature scale displays the upper and lower limit of thermometry range.
+Objects with higer temperature are colored by the upper area of the temperature scale, and vice versa.